ohsu-qin/qiprofile/doc/source/development.rst

 * All test cases are written as CoffeeScript files in the appropriate ``e2e``, ``midway`` or ``unit`` test subdirectory.
-The CoffeeScript test case is compiled on the fly to JavaScript by the Karma_ test runner.
+The CoffeeScript test case is compiled on the fly to JavaScript by the Karma_ or Protractor_ test runner.

 * All dynamic application HTML is compiled from an ``app/partials`` or ``app/templates`` CoffeeScript file.